Reading The Balance Sheet

 The Balance Sheet lists out all the assets, liabilities and owner’s equity that your business holds showing you how well it is performing financially.
 Put simply this report tracks what you OWN (Assets) and what you OWE (Liabilities) at a given point in time.

-You can also compare the current Balance Sheet to a previous period to see how your business has improved over time.
+You can then use this information to compare the current Balance Sheet to a previous period to see how your business has improved over time.
 If the value of your assets have increased and your liabilities have decreased this is a good sign your business is heading in the right direction!

 Assets Can be categorised as either Current and Non-Current and are ordered in rank of their liquidity.
 If an asset can be easily converted into cash within a year, then it is classified as a current asset.
 So here you would typically see: Bank Accounts, Accounts Receivable, Inventory or Prepayments.